reconhub/learn/content/post/practical-stegen.md

 ```

 You might notice, however that these functions look a bit different.
 The
 `epitable()` function is now written as `epitools::epitable()`.
-This is
+This is no
-no accident.
-This is a way for us to tell R to use a function *even if
+accident.
+This is a way for us to tell R to use a function *even if the package
-the package hasn’t been loaded*, which makes it easier to share these
+hasn't been loaded*, which makes it easier to share these functions.
-functions.

 </details>

+-->

 # Plotting a very basic spatial overview of cases